 Organisations can create their own videos or get employees involved in making user-generated content (UGC) to further learning.
 These can be uploaded to a Learning Management System or Learning Experience Platform for others to comment on and share.
 It helps to create a learning culture using social learning and a shared community of those interested in learning.
 Organisations can also use UGC to understand what employees want to learn more about and use this to inform L&D strategies and align them with organisational goals.

 TikTok-style learning increases engagement, and individuals desire convenient, short-form content.
 No matter how you label it – microlearning, short-form learning or social media learning – it’s here to stay.
+This approach can significantly contribute to employee empowerment by making learning more accessible and engaging.

-Check out our TikTok-Style Microsoft offer here
+Check out our TikTok-Style Microsoft offer here.